dennis95/dennix-gcc/gcc/config/microblaze/microblaze.md

      case, you describe common part and use one its name (the 1st parameter) in regular expression in define_insn_reservation.
 All define_reservations, define results and define_cpu_units should
-     have unique names which can not be "nothing".
+     have unique names which cannot be "nothing".

    o (define_insn_reservation name default_latency condition regexpr)
      describes reservation of cpu functional units (the 3nd operand)